Barbizon 63: Upper stories

 The four corners of the building are designed in a manner similar to turrets.
 On the 63rd Street elevation, the five center bays are set back above the second story, while the outermost three bays continue upward as "corner pavilions".
 In the center bay of each corner pavilion, there is an angular brick-and-stone balcony above the third story.
-Similar balconies are present on the corner pavilions of the Lexington Avenue elevation.
+Similar decorations are present on the corner pavilions of the Lexington Avenue elevation.
 The east and south elevations are asymmetrical.
 The light court at the center of the south elevation measures five bays wide and six bays deep; this splits the south elevation into a western wing measuring three bays wide and an eastern wing measuring four bays wide.
 The north, east, and west elevations all have six setbacks.
 On these elevations, the intermediate stories contain cruciform niches and projecting bricks, while the setbacks are marked by arched Gothic Revival–style corbel tables and trellises.

 On the north, west, and south elevations, as well as on the northern part of the east elevation, the third through 17th stories are accented by vertical brick corbels and horizontal corbel bands.
 The eastern light court, and some of the windows on the southern part of the east elevation, contain darker brick.
 Over the years, many the windows on all four elevations have been lengthened, while some windows on the east and south elevations have been sealed.
 The north elevation contains iron balconies at the 10th and 14th stories, as well as brick parapets at the 12th and 15th stories, parts of which have been replaced with metal balustrades.
 Some of the brick parapets on the east elevation have also been replaced at the 12th, 14th, and 19th stories; in addition, there are spherical lamps on the east elevation above some of the 13th- and 16th-story windows.